World's End Deer Hunt

 Why hunt at World’s End?

-Desired density goals for White Tail deer are 12-18 per square mile as set by the Massachusetts Division of Fisheries and Wildlife and are used as a guideline for the Trustees for managing deer.
-Recent surveys conducted by the Trustees have documented up to 60 deer at World’s End Reservation in Hingham.
-World’s End measures less than ½ square mile.
-Even using the lowest survey numbers, the current population is double the property’s target density.
-Given the ecological, scenic and recreational significance of World’s End, The Trustees goal is to prevent damage to ecological resources caused by deer overabundance through an annual controlled hunt which was first conducted in 2020.
+Desired density goals for white tail deer are 12-18 per square mile as set by the Massachusetts Division of Fisheries and Wildlife and are used as a guideline for the Trustees for managing deer.
+Surveys prior to conducting regular controlled hunts by The Trustees had documented up to 60 deer at World’s End Reservation in Hingham.
+World’s End measures less than ½ square mile and the population was more than double target deer densities.
+After 4 years of conducting controlled hunting significantly less deer are being harvested during controlled hunts and getting documented on at Worlds End.
+In addition, vegetation monitoring indicates that ecological health is improving and almost all plant species that we monitor are now able to put on growth on an annual basis, indicating the success of the program.
+Given the ecological, scenic and recreational significance of World’s End, The Trustees goal is to prevent damage to ecological resources caused by deer overabundance through an annual controlled hunt.

 How are the Trustees proposing to control deer at World’s End?

-The Trustees plan to close World’s End for two weekdays during shotgun hunting season (November 29th and December 6th ) to implement a controlled shotgun hunt.
+Now that the population has been managed to healthier levels we have reduced the hunt from two days to one day.
+The Trustees plan to close World’s End for one weekday during the shotgun hunting season (December 11th) to implement a controlled shotgun hunt.
 Due to World’s End’s separation from the mainland, shotgun hunting can be implemented safely since entry points can be closed to the public and the majority of the property falls outside of state safety setbacks (150ft from a roadway and 500ft from a dwelling).

 What measures are the Trustees taking to ensure safety during the hunt at World’s End?